4 studies that defy conventional thinking about race, weight loss, and heart health

 We found that losing fat, specifically central/belly fat, rather than lean muscle lowers the risk of heart failure in patients with diabetes.
 And personalized recommendations are key – not everyone will benefit in the same way from the blanket advice to "lose weight and move more."

-Dr. Pandey and researchers analyzed data from the Look AHEAD (Action for Health in Diabetes) Trial, which studied how weight loss, exercise, and diabetes education affected heart failure outcomes over 12 years for more than 5,000 overweight or obese adults with type 2 diabetes.
+We analyzed data from the Look AHEAD (Action for Health in Diabetes) Trial, which studied how weight loss, exercise, and diabetes education affected heart failure outcomes over 12 years for more than 5,000 overweight or obese adults with type 2 diabetes.

 We validated a well-established and simple equation to calculate body composition, lean mass, and fat mass among the participants in the Look AHEAD trial in the subset who had a dual-energy X-ray absorptiometry (DEXA) machine to determine body composition.
 The DEXA is a precise but expensive piece of body scanning equipment not available in all physician offices.
 Our equation incorporates a patient's age, sex, race, ethnicity, height, weight, and waist circumference.